 Can you give us any details?

-I have, rather surprisingly perhaps, four building designs in process as I’m working on establishing an architectural studio.
-That’s alongside a few international and local sculpture enquiries I’m dealing with.
+I have, rather surprisingly perhaps, four building designs in the process as I’m working on establishing an architectural studio.
+That’s alongside a few international and local sculpture inquiries I’m dealing with.

 Are there any particular works that you’re especially proud of?